minqiaowang/db21c-new-features/sql-macros/sql-macros.md

 ## Introduction

-This lab you can learn how to use the SQL Macros  (SQM) to increase developer productivity, simplify collaborative development, and improve code quality.
+In this lab you can learn how to use the SQL Macros  (SQM) to increase developer productivity, simplify collaborative development, and improve code quality.

-Estimated Lab Time: n minutes
+Estimated Lab Time: 30 minutes

 ### About SQL Macros
 You can create SQL Macros (SQM) to factor out common SQL expressions and statements into reusable, parameterized constructs that can be used in other SQL statements.
 SQL macros can either be scalar expressions, typically used in `SELECT` lists, `WHERE`, `GROUP` `BY` and `HAVING` clauses, to encapsulate calculations and business logic or can be table expressions, typically used in a `FROM` clause.

 ### Objectives

-*List objectives for the lab - if this is the intro lab, list objectives for the workshop*

 In this lab, you will:
-* Objective 1
-* Objective 2
-* Objective 3
+* Use the SQM as a scalar expression
+* Use the SQM as a table expression

 ### Prerequisites